wutong4012/slm_rl/README.md

 ---

-*Note: Requires modified verl framework from this repository*
+*Note: Requires modified verl framework from this repository.
+Sampling details for different models are provided in the detailed sections.*

-*For our models, we sampled once at temperature=1.0.
-For baseline Instruct models, we sampled at temperature=0.0.
-For baseline DeepSeek models, we sampled once at temperature=0.6.*